shapr/hammingonhamming/Chapter20/shapr.md

   I don't quite get this, sounds important but I don't see how I could apply it.
   * Do the inaccurate numbers go through a feedback situation where their errors will be compensated for?
   * or are they vitally out in the open with no feedback protection?
+* Hamming points out that simulations are done after accidents now.
+I wish this would become part of software development!